cbrown5/GLMs-R-workshop-IMAS-2025/Patterns/generalized-linear-model.md

 At each checkpoint you should stop, provide relevant figures or tables then ask the user a question so you can jointly make a decision about the next step.

-At each checkpoint that requires new R code run `quarto render doc.qmd` then
+At each checkpoint that requires new R code run `quarto preview doc.qmd`

-`open doc.html`
+So the user can see the results and make a decisxion at each checkpoint.

-So the user can see the results and make a decision at each checkpoint.
+Note `doc.qmd` needs to be in the root directory.

 If the user identifieds errors in your interpretation at any point: ask the user to stop the conversation, update their meta-data and model description and begin a new thread from scratch.